fpereiro/proof/notes.md

             q                             p       f                                          o
 ```

-Sequence of calls (skipping when a mconf calls itself), and split
+Sequence of calls (skipping when a mconf calls itself).

 - boqpfoqpqpfoqpqpqpf